arzoopatra/AlzPal/README.md

 ⭐ **Songs**  :- Collection of calming music and favorite songs to soothe and engage users.

-⭐ **CarePal**  :- Easy access to essential information such as Medical History, Emergency Contacts, and other vital details.
+⭐ **CarePal**  :- Easy access to essential information such as Medical History, Emergency Contacts, & other details.

 ---